opst/knitfab-docs/04.examples/news-classification/ollama/ollama-setup.en.md

 - [Task 2: Deploy Ollama to Kubenetes.](#step-2-deploy-ollama-app-to-kubenetes)

 ## Task 1: Deploy Ollama to a Docker Container.
-This step involves setting up Ollama in a Docker container to verify the `news-classification-evaluate:v1.0` image before deploying it to Knitfab.
+This section involves setting up Ollama in a Docker container to verify the LLM-as-a-judge evaluation image ( e.g., `news-classification-evaluate:v1.0` for the news classification case study) before deploying it to Knitfab.
 This allows for local testing and validation of the LLM-as-a-Judge functionality.

 ### 1. Create a Docker Network:
 ```bash